-At this stage it is too early to make a call either way.
-We like the fact that Afterpay are looking to build on their first mover advantages in this market.
+At this stage, it is too early to make a call either way.
+We like the fact that Afterpay are looking to build on their first-mover advantage in this market.
 With 6,000 retailers using their service, there may have been the desire to be complacent and rest on their laurels.
-Instead they are talking about using the software developer talent in Touchcorp to continue to improve their product offering and to sign up more retailers.
+Instead they are talking about using the developer talent in Touchcorp to continue to improve their product offering and to sign up more retailers.
 So we like that.

 We’re also extremely aware that Afterpay is at a critical time in its development.
 Now that it has proved the concept works, big players in the payments space may try and replicate their business model.
 There are whispers PayPal may move into this space with PayPal Credit, and in what can only be seen as a sincere form of flattery an Australian start up, OpenPay, has sprung up with a near-identical business model.
 So the move to continue innovating in the face of this competition is a welcome one.

 However, investors must always be wary of mergers or acquisitions.
 KPMG did a study in 2015 and found that 83% of mergers do not boost shareholder returns.
 More personally, we’ve seen up close and personal how mergers may look great in theory but don’t always turn out that way.
 One of Alec’s first investments – Slater and Gordon – was a market darling when it purchased the British professional services firm Quindell.
 What followed was a horrorshow though, as it quickly became apparent they overpaid and seriously underdelivered.
 More recently, Bellamy’s, the infant formula company, purchased a canning facility to secure a licence to sell into China.
 However, the Chinese government then pulled the licence leaving Bellamy’s scrambling and currently in a trading halt (A trading halt is where the company asks the ASX to not let people buy or sell it’s shares for a short period).